 A diet involving significant weight loss is, in my opinion, a much bigger deal than keeping up with a habit of fasting, even speaking just spiritually.
-I think it’s OK to focus on the diet first and then improve the fasting habit later.
+If it’s too confusing to account for both, I think it’s OK to focus on the diet first and then improve the fasting habit later.

 One idea: The fasting ladder

 This may help improve your ability to fast.
 Pick an eating level on the scale below that seems comfortable for you, and start there.
 Ensure that it feels healthy and only a slight exertion.

 Note: I am not your doctor and this is not medical advice.
 Consult a medical doctor before changing your diet.

 - No food, no water for the duration of the fast